MileHacker Logo

 Rickshaws

-Most common for short distances, offering a charming way to see the city.
+Most common for short distances, offering a charming way of exploring the city.
 Fares require negotiation.

 Auto-rickshaws CNG